The Minkowski content measure for the Liouville quantum gravity metric: Preliminaries

-Notice that both of these lemmas state the invariance in law of the circle average embedding of a path-decorated quantum surface (either after adding a constant to the field or re-centering the quantum cone).
+Notice that both lemmas state the invariance in law of the circle average embedding of a path-decorated quantum surface (either after adding a constant to the field or re-centering the quantum cone).
 In our applications of these results, we consider the laws of random variables defined almost surely in terms of the pointed curve-decorated metric measure space structure of these quantum surfaces: e.g., $N_\ep(\eta[s,t];D_{h^\gamma})$ where $s<t$ are fixed numbers.
-The scaling and stationarity properties of such random variables do not follow trivially from Lemmas~\ref{lem:scale-invariance-quantum-cone-sle} and \ref{lem:stationary-configuration}, because mapping one embedding of a quantum surface to its circle average embedding involves a random scaling factor that is determined by the circle average part of the field.
+The scaling and stationarity properties of such random variables do not follow trivially from Lemmas~\ref{lem:scale-invariance-quantum-cone-sle} and \ref{lem:stationary-configuration} because mapping one embedding of a quantum surface to its circle average embedding involves a random scaling factor that is determined by the circle average part of the field.
 Nevertheless, we can use Lemmas~\ref{lem:translation-metric-invariance} and \ref{lem:scaling-metric-covariance} to translate Lemmas~\ref{lem:scale-invariance-quantum-cone-sle} and \ref{lem:stationary-configuration} in terms of the laws of pointed curve-decorated metric measure spaces.

 \begin{rem} Consider the equivalence relation on pointed curve-decorated metric measure spaces where $(X,x,d,\mu,\eta) \sim (X', x', d', \mu',\eta')$ if there exists an isometry $f: X \to X'$ such that $f(x) = x'$, $f_*\mu = \mu'$, and $f\circ \eta = \eta'$.
 We identify a pointed curve-decorated metric measure space with the equivalence class that it belongs to.
-The local Gromov--Hausdorff--Prokhorov--uniform (GHPU) metric introduced in \cite{gwynne-miller-uihpq} is a natural choice of metric on the space of above equivalence classes of noncompact pointed curve-decorated metric measure spaces.
-The precise definition of this metric is unimportant for our purposes, rather we will only need the corresponding Borel $\sigma$-algebra.
+The pointed Gromov--Hausdorff--Prokhorov--uniform (GHPU) metric introduced in \cite{gwynne-miller-uihpq} is a natural choice of metric on the space of above equivalence classes of noncompact pointed curve-decorated metric measure spaces.
+The precise definition of this metric is not essential for our purposes; instead, we will only need the corresponding Borel $\sigma$-algebra.